oddcoder/GP_Template/README.md

 # My Graduation Project Thesis template

 ## why would you use it ?

-The editor (person who is responsible in writing stuff) will not have to work with Latex, instead he will be dealing with markdown files just like this readme
+The editor (person who is responsible in editing text) will not have to work with Latex, instead he will be dealing with markdown files just like this read-me.

 ## But why bother, google docs is there.

-quoted from stack exchange
+quoted from stack exchange:
 > One of the advantages of LaTeX over other more traditional systems is the high
 > typographical quality of the documents that you'll be able to produce.
 This is
 > particularly true for documents that are heavy on mathematics, but documents